Danie12345/budget-app/README.md

 ## Budget App

-> A classic budget app made with Rails.
+> A classic budget app to keep track of your expenses by category, made with Rails, Turbo's Stimulus and Tailwindcss.
+It includes full user authentication and authorization.
+It also has fully tested functionality with unit tests and integration tests.
+Built within a week's work.

+> Check out the free [Heroku demo](https://capstone-coin-track.herokuapp.com/)

 ## Built With

 - Ruby on Rails
 - PostgreSQL
-- devise / devise-jwt
-- cancancan
+- devise & cancancan
-- rspec/rails
+- rspec/rails & capybara
+- bullet
+- turbo & stimulus
+- tailwindcss

 ### Getting Started